I'm just a bump, I want me back!

 As your bump gets bigger, getting a good night's sleep can be a nightmare!
 And being tired just makes you feel even more grouchy and sorry for yourself.
 If those feelings start to get you down and you don't feel any better after two weeks, it's worth speaking to your healthcare professional about depression in pregnancy.

-Otherwise give yourself a break! indulge in some me-time and ask friends and loved ones to help out around the house, while you put your feet up!
+Otherwise give yourself a break!
+Indulge in some me-time and put your feet up!

 Take care of yourself